-- a.
-If required by programming, comfort conditions at sensitive-use areas within the POPS and at the landscape space at the norther limits of the site may be improved by implementing landscaping elements such as tall wind screens and coniferous plantings in dense arrangements that are targeted adjacent to designated seating areas, in combination with strategically placed seating with high-back benches, and other local wind mitigation.
-The extent of the mitigation measures is dependent on the programming of the public courtyard - 3) Regarding the Penthouse Level common amenity terrace serving Phase 1 of the proposed development, which was modelled with 1.8-m-tall wind screens along the outer perimeter, as measured from the local walking surface, wind conditions during the typical use period are predicted to be suitable for a mix of sitting and standing. - a.
+- 3) Regarding the Penthouse Level common amenity terrace serving the proposed development, which was modelled with 1.8-m-tall wind screens along its outer perimeter, as measured from the local walking surface, wind conditions during the typical use period are predicted to be suitable for a mix of sitting and standing. - a.
 Comfort conditions within the terrace may be improved with the implementation of taller wind screens, such as those rising to at least 2.4 m above the terrace perimeter, as well as mitigation inboard of the terrace perimeter such as wind screens, overhead canopies, or other common landscape elements.
 The extent of mitigation is dependent on the programming of the terrace. - 4) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
 During extreme weather events, (for example, thunderstorms, tornadoes, and downbursts), pedestrian safety is the main concern.
 However, these events are generally short-lived and infrequent and there is often sufficient warning for pedestrians.